lucide-icons/lucide/docs/packages/lucide-static.md

 }
 ```

-and update the svg as follows
+and update the SVG as follows

 ```svg
 <svg